 Unfortunately, if you’re doing agile or CD, chances are you don’t only have mature, stable products.
 For fast-moving companies, manual testing is more flexible and faster to implement than automation.
 Often, QA processes in CD environments have to include a little more manual QA than their slower development cycles use — but that’s not always a bad thing.

 So manual QA isn’t going anywhere, but does it have to be so slow?
 Manual QA needs a makeover.
-Tools like the Rainforest platform allow you to crowdsource manual QA testing so that you benefit from having human testers work on your features without eating up your QA team’s time.
+Manual software testing services like Rainforest allow you to crowdsource manual QA testing so that you benefit from having human testers work on your features without eating up your QA team’s time.
 By treating outsourceable manual tests more like automated tests, you can get all those manual tests done without slowing production.

 Have we convinced you that manual QA can be a part of a fast, efficient QA strategy?
 Check out our ebook on Scaling QA without Scaling Your QA Team for real-world tips on developing a faster QA strategy and leveraging manual QA tests more effectively.